bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Focus container can't focus lyric right away because ref doesn't exist.
 Maybe this will be fine once lyric mounts first?

 # Easy reduction tasks
-* Can get rid of dots slide listener.
 * Some todos to make a selector.
 * Have verse store for queued verse select, just like annotation store.
 * Make isActivated and isSelected selectors.